nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-11-09-wonderland.md

     print("The line was:\t", line)
 ```

 The script contains a really long string.
-It then uses the **random** Python library to print out a few random lines from the string.
-What's really important here is the use of the Python library: **random**.
+It then uses the **random** Python library to print out a few lines from the string.
+What's really important here is the use of **random**.
 After doing some research online, I found a method to potentially escalate our privileges using a technique called [Python Library Hijacking](https://medium.com/analytics-vidhya/python-library-hijacking-on-linux-with-examples-a31e6a9860c8).

 Essentially, instead of targeting python scripts directly, we can target the libraries that they import instead.